Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 - Weight.
 The benefits of a better metabolism along with the exercise of yoga work to keep your weight in check.
 Additionally, the stretching of muscles longwise helps to reduce the amount of cellulite that can build around muscles.

 - Sleep.
-Because of the many benefits to both body and mind that a yoga routine can provide, many find that their sleep is much better.
-Read here for more on sleep and yoga, as well as some positions for helping induce sleep.
+Because of the many benefits to both body and mind that a yoga routine can provide, many find that their sleep is much better

 - Balance.
 An integral part of the yoga practice is balance and control over your body.
 With a consistent practice, you will find that your overall balance will improve outside the yoga class.

 - Integrated function of the body.
-Yoga is derived from Sanskrit and means “to join together and direct one’s attention.”
+Yoga is “to join together and direct one’s attention.”
 This is exactly what happens to your body after you start practicing yoga.
 Yogis find that their body works together much better, resulting in more graceful and efficient body movements.

 - Body Awareness: Doing yoga will give you an increased awareness of your own body.
 You are often called upon to make small, subtle movements to improve your alignment.
 Over time, this will increase your level of comfort in your own body.
 This can lead to improved posture and greater self-confidence.

 - Core strength.
 With a strong body core, you receive better posture and overall body strength.
 A strong core helps heal and reduce injuries.
-This is why a lot of athletes do yoga as cross training (boxers, MMA fighters, etc).
-Read how this swimmer uses yoga to strengthen her core and improve her swimming.
+This is why a lot of athletes do yoga as cross training.

 Emotional Health Benefits